glyfish/glyfish.github.io/_posts/2018-08-08-discrete_state_markov_chain_equilibrium.md

 \end{pmatrix}.
 {% endkatex %}

-Sufficient information about the eigenvalues and eigenvectors has obtained to prove some very general results for Markov Chains.
+Sufficient information about the eigenvalues and eigenvectors has been obtained to prove some very general results for Markov Chains.
 The following section will work through the equilibrium limit using the using these results to construct a diagonalized representation of the matrix.

 ### Diagonalization of Transition Matrix

-Using the results obtained in the previous section {% katex %}P{% endkatex %} the diagonalized form of the transition matrix is given by,
+Using the results obtained in the previous section the diagonalized form of the transition matrix is given by,

 {% katex display %}